juxor/afaq/markdown/biblio.md

 mattered**, Vintage, London, 1993.

-Schweickart, David **Against Capitalism**, Cambridge, Cambridge University Press, 1993\.
+Schweickart, David **Against Capitalism**, Cambridge, Cambridge University Press, 1993.

-**After Capitalism**, Rowman & Littlefield Publishers, inc., Lanham, 2002.
+**After Capitalism**, Rowman &amp; Littlefield Publishers, inc., Lanham, 2002.

-Sen, Amartya, **Resources, Values and Development**, Basil Blackwell, Oxford, 1984\.
+Sen, Amartya, **Resources, Values and Development**, Basil Blackwell, Oxford, 1984.

 **Development as Freedom**, Oxford University Press, Oxford, 1999.

-Senior, Nassau, **An Outline of the Science of Political Economy**, Alan & Unwin, London, 1951
+Senior, Nassau, **An Outline of the Science of Political Economy**, Alan &amp;
+Unwin, London, 1951

 Serge, Victor, **Memoirs of a Revolutionary 1901-41**, Oxford University Press, Oxford, 1963.

 **Revolution in Danger: Writings from Russia, 1919-1921**, Redwords, London, 1997.

 **Year One of the Russian Revolution**, Bookmarks, Pluto Press and Writers and Readers, London/New York, 1992.

 **The Serge-Trotsky Papers**, D. J. Cotterill (ed.), Pluto Press, London, 1994

 Service, Robert, **The Bolshevik Party in Revolution: A Study of Organisational change**, Macmillan, London, 1979.

-Silk L., and Vogel, D., **Ethics and Profits: The Crisis of Confidence in American Business**, Simon and Schuster, New York, 1976\.
+Silk L., and Vogel, D., **Ethics and Profits: The Crisis of Confidence in American Business**, Simon and Schuster, New York, 1976.

 Sirianni, Carmen, **Workers' Control and Socialist Democracy**, Verso/NLB, London, 1982.